cognetwork-dev/Cobalt/README.md

 A new minimal clean proxy site, built for developers.

 Features:
-- Add custom and pre-made "extensions" or user scripts.
+- Add custom and pre-made "extensions" or user scripts
-- Chrome like sidebar for extensions and features such as themes and history.
+- Chrome like sidebar for extensions and features such as themes and history
 - History page
 - Lots of new themes and custom CSS for custom themes
 - Devtools and view source
-- Maybe dashboard with widgets
-- Maybe api for making themes/extensons(user script) and maybe widgets
+- Maybe API for making themes/extensons (user scripts)

 To Do:
 - [ ] All of the features
 - [ ] Make README.md (screenshots about, api)
-- [ ] Issue templates
-- [ ] Make real error page
 - [ ] Blocklist
 - [ ] Suggestions for home page
 - [ ] Home page footer